top of page

 20140204_121023.jpg

+There are several formats this could take in a school or community.
 This residency is a creative residency (4 days - 2 weeks).
 Schools opt for one or two grades, divisions, or 1 combined class of Indigenous students.
+Communities can

 Please contact for a pricing matrix and availability as well as more information for schools.